 Over the last two years, LDI Fellows have published more than 20 studies on Medicare Advantage (MA), the fast-growing alternative to traditional Medicare, on issues ranging from racial disparities to the program’s high costs for taxpayers.

-Interest from researchers has risen as the MA program has soared in popularity, covering 54% of Medicare beneficiaries in 2024, up from 29% in 2013.
-MA’s market share is expected to hit 62% by 2033, according to the Congressional Budget Office
+Interest from researchers has risen as the MA program has soared in popularity, covering 54% of eligible Medicare beneficiaries in 2024, up from 29% in 2013.
+MA’s market share is expected to reach 62% by 2033, according to the Congressional Budget Office.

-A big factor driving the rapid expansion is often the promise of extra benefits that traditional Medicare does not cover, such as dental, vision, and more.
-Other enticements include Zero Premium plans, out-of-pocket spending limits, and aggressive marketing from celebrity pitchmen like actor William Shatner and former Arkansas Gov. Mike Huckabee.
-The program’s open enrollment ends on Dec.
-7. 2024.
+Driving the rapid expansion is often the offer of extra benefits that traditional Medicare does not cover, such as dental, vision, and more.
+Other enticements include zero-premium plans, out-of-pocket spending limits, and aggressive marketing from celebrity pitchmen like actor William Shatner and former Arkansas Gov. Mike Huckabee.
+The program’s open enrollment ended on Dec.
+7.

 LDI Fellows have delved into the program’s costs for taxpayers, which are substantially higher than those of traditional Medicare.
-They have also looked at the effects of MA plans on pre-approvals called prior authorizations as well as care after hospitalization and cancer treatment, the nation’s fastest growing area of medical spending
+They have also looked at the effects of MA plans’ common use of pre-approvals, or prior authorizations, on health care utilization and spending.
+In addition, LDI Fellows looked at national trends in hospitalization and post-acute care use in skilled nursing facilities and home health, as well as the spillover effects of a value-based payment model for traditional Medicare recipients on those in Medicare Advantage.

-LDI Fellows have developed a special emphasis on people dually eligible for Medicare and Medicaid and the Special Needs Plans (SNPs) that seek to better integrate their care.
+LDI Fellows have developed a focus on people who are dually eligible for Medicare and Medicaid and the Special Needs Plans (SNPs) that seek to better integrate their care.
 The number of people in those SNPs jumped by 21.5% from 2023 to 2024.

 Equity